akinetic/neural-network/slrm_performance_report.md

 The results confirm that the SLRM design is an optimal approach for modeling time series and curves.

-1.  **Knowledge Efficiency:** SLRM achieves an accuracy of $R^2 = 0.9893$ (virtually equal to the Decision Tree), but does so in a **linearly simple and fully interpretable manner** through only 5 segments.
+1. **Geometric Efficiency:** SLRM achieves an accuracy of $R^2 = 0.9893$ (virtually equal to the Decision Tree), but does so with **geometric simplicity** through only **5 linear segments**.
+This is a more elegant and interpretable structure than the **9 regions** used by the Decision Tree.
 2. **Transparency vs. Black Box:** While the Decision Tree achieves its fit through a complex hierarchy of splits, SLRM achieves the same result with the simple logic of **geometry and error tolerance**, making it ideal for industrial and financial systems where interpretability is fundamental.
 3. **Compression without Compromise:** SLRM reduces the amount of data to be stored by 60% without sacrificing the precision required by the user ($\epsilon \le 0.5$).

 **SLRM is the solution for Knowledge Compression: it is Accurate, Simple, and Efficient.**